 Trying to remember what you ate, when you ate it, and how you felt is never easy.
 Just try remembering what you ate a week ago and how you felt - it's virtually impossible.

-Information on how to test foods can be found in the section on Food Intolerance and in the book Change Your Diet and Change Your Life.
+Information on how to test foods can be found in the section on Food Intolerance and in the book The Food Intolerance Handbook.

 What is a food diary?